NSHipster/articles/2014-05-19-benchmarking.md

 ref: ""
 category: Objective-C
 rating: 9.0
-description: "Abstractions are necessary for doing meaningful work, but they come at a cost.
+excerpt: "Abstractions are necessary for doing meaningful work, but they come at a cost.
 By benchmarking, a programmer can uncover the hidden performance characteristics of their code, and use this information to optimize accordingly."
 ---

 Abstractions are necessary for doing meaningful work, but they come at a cost.
 To work at a high level is to turn a blind eye to nonessential details in order to reason with larger logical chunks.
 Determining what information is important within a particular context, however, is challenging, and is at the heart of performance engineering.